-I'm a person who made at home a lot of pierogi in her life.
+I'm a person who made at home a lot of pierogi.
 That, in consequence, took me to a point of a deeper understanding of the entire Polish food culture.
 And that is why I have a sense of duty to advise you to learn how to make pierogi at home.
-Generally speaking it is quite simple.
-It is a very cheap food.
-It can be frozen for a long time - still, it will be 10 times better than 'industrial' ready-made pierogi from a grocery store.
-It is a universal dish - you can put inside many things you like.
-And although making a good pierogi dough is a bit tricky business and requires some experience you will become an expert faster than you think.
+In general terms, it is a quite simple task.
+It also is a very cheap food.
+It can be frozen for a long time – still, it will be 10 times better than 'industrial' ready-made pierogi from a grocery store.
+It is a universal dish – you can put inside as many things as you like.
+And, although making a good pierogi dough is a bit tricky and requires some experience, you will become an expert faster than you think.

-So, contrary to appearances it is not difficult to learn how to make tasty Polish pierogi.
-A base of pierogi taste is the filling.
-This is quite easy and you can find many pierogi filling recipes on Tasting Poland website.
-Probably, to make a good pierogi dough is the most difficult part of a work.
-Here, not only relying on trusted recipes but also some experience is required.
-The pierogi dough is oftentimes undervalued but oftentimes this is what decides whether your pierogi will be excellent or not.
+So, contrary to appearances, it is not difficult to learn how to make tasty Polish pierogi.
+The base of pierogi taste is their filling.
+This is quite easy and you can find many pierogi filling recipes on the Tasting Poland website.
+The most difficult task, however, is how to make a good pierogi dough.
+Here, you will need not only trusted recipes, but also some experience.
+The pierogi dough is often undervalued, but in fact, this is what decides whether your pierogi will be excellent or not.

-What I love about this Polish food is a fact that pierogi is a really creative food.
+What I love about this Polish food is a fact that pierogi is a dish in which you can really use your creativity.
 There are countless possibilities to serve it.
-It can be boiled-only, additionally fried or baked.
-It can be dished up with many additions you like, including dips.
-Number of fillings is countless and limited by your imagination only.
-You can change the taste of a pierogi dough by using some milk instead of water or applying a yolk.
+It can be just boiled, additionally fried, or even baked.
+It can be served with many additions you like, including dips.
+The number of fillings is countless and limited by your imagination alone.
+You can change the taste of the pierogi dough by using some milk instead of water, or adding the yolk of an egg.
 You can also make a colorful pierogi dough… yellow, green, pink and orange (using natural juices).
-And at the end pierogi can be frozen for prolonged periods of time without a loss of the quality.
+And at the end pierogi can be frozen for prolonged periods of time without losing their quality.
 All that combined creates a dish with a great potential – for a long, long time you won't get bored with this excellent Polish food.
-You can read more about these things in our 10 tips & tricks on making pierogi.
+You can read more about these below (10 tips & tricks on making pierogi).

 I have made every effort to publish pierogi recipes (and all other Polish food recipes), that are detailed enough.
-Since oftentimes a success of a food we prepare depends on details, and users of this website are not Polish, such detailed recipes and accuracy are necessary.
-At least I think so :) I would also like to add that the majority of Polish food recipes at Tasting Poland is well-tried.
-These are my reliable ones based on authentic Polish cookbooks and culinary traditions.
-I hope that you will recognize this recipe collection useful.
+Since often the success of the food we prepare depends on details, and since the visitors of this website are probably not Polish, such detailed recipes and accuracy are necessary.
+At least this is what I think :) I would also like to add that the majority of Polish food recipes on Tasting Poland are well-tried.
+These are my reliable recipes, and they are based on authentic Polish cookbooks and culinary traditions.
+I hope that you will find useful this recipe collection.
 Good luck!

 Pierogi dough - authentic Polish recipe